shovondu86/fgdb_migration/README.md

 D:\Worspace_ArcGISPro\projects\Data_Migration_SG\script\TargetPolygonGDB.gdb

 ```

-Cheking files: If input and target files exists in the path
+## Checking files: If input and target files exists in the path
-If files are exist then execute the append tool
+then execute the append tool
 Migrate polygons if reference number that starts with SP_ and have 5 digits
+If file not found it will show "Filename not found"

 ## Check results
 Open ArcGIS pro 3
-On the Map tab, in the Layer group, click Add Data Add Data and click Data Add Data.
+On the Map tab, in the Layer group, click "Add Data" and then click "add data to the map".
-Brows the Target FGDB and select TargetPolygonFC
+Browse the Target FGDB and select TargetPolygonFC